bconf-lang/bconf/SPEC.md

 -   Whitespace refers to spaces and/or tabs
 -   bconf is case-sensitive, so `key` is different from `Key`
 -   Values are not hoisted; variables, imports, etc., must be declared before they are used.
--   The root of the document is always an object
+-   The root of the document is always a [block](#block) and follows the same rules (eg. semi-colons/newlines as a delimiter).
+The root is not required to be wrapped in curly-braces, however, it must be the first valid token if so.
 -   A primitive value is a simple, single value.
 These are `strings`, `numbers`, `booleans`, or `null`.

 ## Comments